-LĄCZAK, Józef.
+LĄCZAK, Józef (until the 1970s Lonczak).
 Książnica (near Mielec) 5.12.1926 — 21.8.1989.
 Polish Linguist, began as an Indologist, but moved into the Finno-Ugrian studies.
-School at Mielec, studies of Indology (Willman-Grabowska) and Polish Philology at Cracow, graduated in 1952 (diss.
+After school (in wartime in secret courses) at Mielec, from 1947 studies of Indology (Willman-Grabowska) and Polish Philology at Cracow, graduated M.A. in 1952 (diss.
 “Indian Studies in Poland”).
 For a few years teacher of Polish in Biecz.
-1954 became Lecturer of Polish language and literature at the university of Budapest, then lecturer of Hungarian Philology at the Warsaw University till 1972.
-In 1972-76 Lecturer of Polish at Helsinki University, where he also studied Finno-Ugrian linguistics and Samoyed languages.
+In 1954 became Lecturer of Polish language and literature at the university of Budapest, until 1961.
+From 1963 lecturer of Hungarian Philology at the Warsaw University till 1972.
+In 1965-68 Lecturer of Polish at Helsinki University, where he also studied Finno-Ugrian linguistics and Samoyed languages.
 In 1976-89 employed at the Indian Institute of the Jagellonian University, Cracow, teaching Sanskrit, Pali and Dravidian languages.
-Married twice (second time with a Finn), had 3 sons and 1 daughter.
-The is some problem with years: the list of teachers at Helsinki University gives his years there as 1965–68.
-In 1971–79 the lecturer was Antoni Krawczykiewicz, whom I well remember holding that office then.
+His Cracow students have very warm memories of him.
+Married twice, 1947 Marta Krawczyk and 1974 Anna Maija Reinikainen, 3 sons and 1 daughter.

 Publications: Articles on Finno-Ugrian and Hungarian Philology, unfinished manuscripts of a study of a Polish village in northern Hungary, of a thesis on Udmurt grammar, and of a textbook of Sanskrit.